mulesoft/data-weave-tutorial/src/main/docs/6 - Functions/6.5 - $, $$, $$$ syntax/description.md

 [1,3,5]
 ```
 ---

-- Do a search online to see what additional argument(s) the lambda passed to `filter` takes.
-Write an expression with filter that uses the additional argument(s).
-- Write a `filter` example that uses an Array of Strings instead of Numbers.

 The dollar-sign syntax gives us all the same functionality as when we reference something by its name.
 This means we can chain selectors and indexes right off of the dollar-sign in order to query data: